7 min read

 3. Don't cut people before tools.
 Tools are easier to turn back on.
 People are not.

-Browse playbooks → More best practices
+Book your free 30-min slot Browse resources More best practices